-Constraining Micromagnetic Simulations by Introducing High-resolution Magnetic Surface Scans Ge Bian, Rosa A de Boer, Wyn Williams, Karl Fabian, Lennart V de Groot Utrecht University, Earth Sciences, Utrecht, Netherlands, The University of Edinburgh, Edinburgh, United Kingdom, Norwegian University of Science and Technology, Trondheim, Norway OBJECTIVE We aim to determine the internal magnetic structure of natural magnetic minerals using micromagnetic simulations and high-resolution magnetic surface scans.
+Constraining Micromagnetic Simulations with High-Resolution Magnetic Surface Scans Ge Bian, Rosa A de Boer, Wyn Williams, Karl Fabian, Lennart V de Groot

+Utrecht University, Earth Sciences, Utrecht, Netherlands, The University of Edinburgh, Edinburgh, United Kingdom, Norwegian University of Science and Technology, Trondheim, Norway

 INTRODUCTION Natural magnetic minerals capture the Earth's magnetic field during their formation, but not all serve as dependable recorders for paleomagnetic reconstructions.
 Advances in experimental and computational methods enable the study of magnetic behaviors of individual magnetic grains.
 In this study, we conduct high-resolution magnetic surface scans on natural magnetic samples and integrate these with micromagnetic simulations.
 Our aim is to bridge the gap between experimental observations and computational simulations.

 Quantum scanning microscopy setup for high-resolution magnetic surface scans.
 Image from QZABRE Overview of the micromagnetic modeling of an individual magnetic grain.
 Image from Cortés-Ortuño et al. (2022) EXPERIMENTAL RESULTS The study seeks to affirm the uniqueness of micromagnetic simulation outcomes by juxtaposing them against experimental data obtained through high-resolution magnetic surface scans.
-Utilizing quantum scanning microscopy (QSM) at a 30 nm resolution, magnetic surface scans were conducted on a 1 μm-cube magnetite grain.
+Using quantum scanning microscopy (QSM) at a 30 nm resolution, magnetic surface scans were conducted on a 1 μm-cube magnetite grain.
 Initially, a pure magnetite grain of 1 μm was extracted using the focused ion beam technique.
 Subsequently, we magnetized this grain at $\approx$ 700 mT along one axis of the cube.
 Following this, the stray magnetic field was measured using QSM, positioned 300 nm above the sample surface.
-Additional scans were performed after subjecting the magnetite grain to 150 mT external field magnetization along the X and Z directions in subsequent trials.
+Additional scans were performed after subjecting the magnetite grain to 150 mT and 100 mT external field magnetization along the X, Z and Y directions in subsequent trials.

+AFM absolute height (m)

+SIMULATION RESULTS

-SIMULATION RESULTS Micromagnetic simulations are performed utilizing MERRILL based on the magnetization histories of the magnetite grain.
+Micromagnetic simulations are performed using MERRILL based on the magnetization histories of the magnetite grain.
 First, the meshed geometry and the material properties were put into MERRILL to determine the internal magnetization structure with a random initial state.
 The magnetization structure within the magnetite grain revealed multi-domain configurations.
 Magnetic stray fields above the sample surface were then calculated based on the magnetization of the grain to compare with experimental observations.